brunsviga13rk/thesis/src/model.typ

 #footnote("https://github.com/ceifa/wasmoon")
-is chosen as the binding for Typescript since it packages the Lua interpreter as precompiled @WASM making it much faster in execution than Lua interpreter written in Javascript.
+is chosen as the binding for Typescript since it packages the Lua interpreter as precompiled @WASM making it much faster in execution than Lua interpreter written in JavaScript.
 Beneficial is also the libraries feature to automatically wrap Typescript classes and global functions in order to expose them directly to any Lua scripts.
 This comes in handy when accessing the Typescript interface.

+#pagebreak()

 === Lua abstraction